Bruno Chevillon: Life

-Born in Valréas Vaucluse, Chevillon followed a double training since he graduated from the Beaux Arts in 1983 where he studied photography, and at the same time followed Joseph Fabre's classical double bass teaching at the Conservatoire à rayonnement régional d'Avignon.
-He made his debut in jazz by following the class of André Jaume, is a member of the Groupe de recherche et d'improvisation musicales (GRIM), then joined the Lyon collective Association à la Recherche d'un Folklore Imaginaire where he made a decisive encounter: that of Louis Sclavis.
+Born in Valréas Vaucluse, Chevillon followed a double training since he graduated from the Beaux Arts in 1983, where he studied photography, and at the same time followed Joseph Fabre's classical double bass teaching at the Conservatoire à rayonnement régional d'Avignon.
+He made his debut in jazz by following the class of André Jaume, is a member of the Groupe de recherche et d'improvisation musicales (GRIM), and then joined the Lyon collective Association à la Recherche d'un Folklore Imaginaire where he made a decisive encounter: that of Louis Sclavis.
 Chevillon was then associated with a large part of the clarinettist's projects.

 In addition to his long collaboration with Sclavis, the double bassist plays with the main actors of avant-garde jazz and Free improvisation : Marc Ducret, Claude Barthélemy, Stéphan Oliva, François Corneloup, François Raulin, Joey Baron, Elliott Sharp, Franck Vigroux, Benjamin de la Fuente, Samuel Sighicelli, Laurent Dehors, Gerome Nox etc.

 Essentially a sideman, Chevillon also flourishes as a soloist, however, notably in his performance on Pier Paolo Pasolini.
 Contemporary classical music is also part of his work.

 In 2007, he recorded his only solo album Hors-Champ published on the label d'Autres Cordes, which mixes double bass and electronics.
-In 2014, he joins the [National Jazz Orchestra] as artistic advisor, alongside Olivier Benoit.
+In 2014, he joined the [National Jazz Orchestra] as artistic advisor, alongside Olivier Benoit.